sanhe374/MS_Pregnancy_proteomics/README.md

 	- Progesterone
 	- Estrogen

-Data can be made available upon request.
+The raw data can be found in Supplemental Table 2 in the article.
 All code has been written in R version 4.1.3.

 ## :writing_hand: Authors